swright573/django-compare-column-packages/README.rst

 django-compare-column-packages
 ==============================

 This compares the packages django-vertical-multi-columns and django-columns.
 Both do roughly the same thing but in a much different way.
-To see the comparison in action, clone this repo.
-Then do the following:
+To see the comparison in action, do the following:

 *Windows commands are shown here.
 Use the equivalent if you run on Mac or Linux.*